Kidnapping of Elizabeth Smart

-Elizabeth Ann Smart was kidnapped at age fourteen on June 5, 2002, by Brian David Mitchell from her home in the Federal Heights neighborhood of Salt Lake City, Utah.
+On June 5, 2002, a 14-year-old girl named Elizabeth Ann Smart was kidnapped by Brian David Mitchell from her home in the Federal Heights neighborhood of Salt Lake City, Utah.
 She was held captive by Mitchell and his wife, Wanda Barzee, on the outskirts of Salt Lake City, and later, in San Diego County, California.
 Her captivity lasted approximately nine months before she was discovered in Sandy, Utah, approximately 18 mi from her home.

-Smart was abducted from her home at knife-point by Mitchell, while her younger sister, Mary Katherine, pretended to be asleep.
+Smart was abducted at knife-point by Mitchell, while her younger sister, Mary Katherine, pretended to be asleep.
 Mitchell, who claimed to be a religious preacher, held Smart at a camp in the woods with Barzee, where he repeatedly raped her.
 During her captivity, Smart accompanied her captors in public on various occasions dressed head-to-toe in white robes and went largely unrecognized by those she came in contact with.

-Since her abduction and rescue, Smart has become an advocate for missing persons and victims of sexual assault.
-Barzee was sentenced to 15 years in federal prison in 2010 for her role in the kidnapping and abduction, although she was granted early release on September 19, 2018 for previously uncredited time served.
-Mitchell was diagnosed by forensic psychologists as having antisocial and narcissistic personality disorder.
-Extensive disputes over his competence to stand trial lasted several years before he was deemed mentally capable in 2010.
-Mitchell was sentenced to life in prison without the possibility of parole in 2011.
+After her rescue, Smart became an advocate for missing persons and victims of sexual assault.
+Barzee was sentenced to fifteen years in federal prison in 2009 for her role in the abduction, although she was granted early release on September 19, 2018, for previously uncredited time served.
+Mitchell was diagnosed by forensic psychologists as having antisocial and narcissistic personality disorders.
+Extensive disputes over his competence to stand trial lasted several years before he was deemed mentally capable in 2010; he was sentenced to life imprisonment without the possibility of parole in 2011.

 Backgrounds of the kidnappers

-One of Smart's abductors, Brian David Mitchell, was born on October 18, 1953, in Salt Lake City, Utah, the third of six children in a Mormon family.
+Brian David Mitchell was born on October 18, 1953, in Salt Lake City, Utah, the third of six children in a family belonging to The Church of Jesus Christ of Latter-day Saints (LDS Church).
 His mother was a teacher and his father was a social worker.
-In order to teach Mitchell about sex, his father reportedly showed his adolescent son explicit photos from a medical journal, and, in order to teach him about independence, he would drive Mitchell to unfamiliar parts of Salt Lake City, and drop him off, leaving him to find his way home.
+In order to teach Mitchell about sex, his father reportedly showed his adolescent son explicit photos from a medical journal, and, in order to teach him about independence, would drive him to unfamiliar parts of the city, drop him off, and leave him to find his way back home.